 - improving community spaces.
 Including open spaces, schools and recreation spaces

 - improving local transport facilities, highways and public rights of way

 - taking specific steps to lessen the impact on the local area including introducing parking restrictions, landscaping and noise insulation

 - offering local jobs and training strategies

 Once a Section 106 agreement is in place it will apply to that development, even if someone else buys it.

 Section 106 money is spent in accordance with the terms of the legal agreement that was entered into when planning permission was granted.
 In some cases the legal agreements are specific but in others they are flexible.
 The reason for this flexibility is to ensure monies can be used to deliver large scale schemes that serve a wider area rather than just being confined to local schemes serving a smaller area.

 When the legal agreement is flexible.
 Proposals are assessed against six criteria by a strategic panel of senior officers and councillors.
 This ensures that each proposal is considered impartial and the council makes best use of the monies received.
 The criteria is as follows:

 - the extent to which the proposal meets the council’s strategic aims

 - the amount of match funding that the Section 106 contribution can lever in

 - whether the scheme generates a future income stream or cost saving for the council

 - the level of community support for the scheme

 - the extent to which the scheme is expected to increase use

 If you need a Section 106 discharge of conditions report, your property or site is in the Barnsley borough.
 You can apply for this service using the online form below.
 We charge a fee to cover our costs.

 Before you begin

 Please read the 'how to pay' tab for information about charges for this service and make sure you have any relevant documents listed in the 'what you need' tab.

-We need to be sure you’re eligible for this service.
-Please read the statements below, and only continue with this application if you're able to confirm both of them.
+We need to make sure you’re eligible for this service.
+Please read the statements below and only continue with your application if you're able to confirm both of them: